whiteroses/webob-notes/issue_256.md

 and really, the whole idea of a priority list.

-Unless the ordering in the server's offers are seen as more important than the user's priority list, but I don't see any support for this in the RFCs.
+Unless the ordering in the server's offers is seen as more important than the user's priority list, but I don't see any support for this in the RFCs.